AKROGIS/Observer/Observer/Protocol Specification V2.md

 from using an initial value, as it causes confusion regarding whether there was an observation of the default value, or there was no observation.
 Leaving as null removes the ambiguity.
-If a default value is desired when there was no observation this can be done in post processing without lossing the fact that no observation was actually made.
+If a default value is desired when there was no observation this can be done in post processing without losing the fact that no observation was actually made.

 ##### `placeholder`
 This property is optional.
 If provided it must be a text string.
 There is no default.